HAV - Havana

 ARRIVAL AND DEPARTURE LOGISTICS

-The typical week runs from Saturday to the following Sunday.
-However, we can be flexible in terms of arrivals and departures when given sufficient notice.
+The typical week runs from Saturday to the following Saturday.
+However, we can sometimes be flexible in terms of arrivals and departures when given sufficient notice.

 Angling capacity at Cayo Romano/Cruz is 14 rods.

 The first thing that guests need to know about when considering this location, aside from the exceptional flats fishing that is found here, is that this is a relatively new fishery by traditional standards.
 It has only been in operation for seven years and until recently, has not seen many clients, particularly when compared to other locations in the Caribbean that offer this quality of fishing.
 The senior guides now have 6-7 years of experience and the level of improvement, even from just a couple of years ago, is really quite remarkable.
 What was once a weakness at this operation is now a strength.
 The guides are good and they know the fishery.